code23/marketplace-laravel-sdk/README.md

 ## SDK Configuration

 Before you can connect to the Marketplace Engine you'll need to add the following to your `.env` file.
-The API key and secret will be provided by a Marketplace Super Admin and the PACT key and secret can be found in the Tenant admin dashboard.
+The API key and secret will be provided by a Marketplace Super Admin and the PACT key can be found in the Tenant admin dashboard.
 The PAC key allows the website to authenticate with MPE without needing a user to login.
-This allows the website to consume certain endpoints eg product lists etc.
+This allows the website to consume certain endpoints eg product lists, categories etc.

 ```bash
 # Marketplace